The Village Historique Acadien: A living journey into the past

 Cheap car hire - book quickly and easily!

-Hotels on the Acadian peninsula* You can book through our partner booking.com.
+Hotels on the Acadian peninsula* (advertisement) you can book, for example, through our partner booking.com.

-Source: own research on site.
-We thank Tourism New Brunswick and the Village Historique Acadien Caraquet for the kind invitation to this trip.
-Our opinion remains our own.
+Source: own on-site research.
+We would like to thank Tourism New Brunswick and the Village Historique Acadien Caraquet for their kind support of this trip.
+However, our opinions remain, as always, our own.